IsaacAU/knowledge/SuffixTree/README.md

 **activeEdge**: When we are on root node or internal node and we need to walk down, we need to know which edge to choose. activeEdge will store that information.
 In case, activeNode itself is the point from where traversal starts, then activeEdge will be set to next character being processed in next phase.

 **activeLength**: This tells how many characters we need to walk down (on the path represented by activeEdge) from activeNode to reach the activePoint where traversal starts.
 In case, activeNode itself is the point from where traversal starts, then activeLength will be ZERO.

+**activePoint change for extension rule 3 (APCFER3)**: When rule 3 applies in any phase i, then before we move on to next phase i+1, we increment activeLength by 1.
+There is no change in activeNode and activeEdge.
+Why?
+Because in case of rule 3, the current character from string S is matched on the same path represented by current activePoint, so for next activePoint, activeNode and activeEdge remain the same, only activeLenth is increased by 1 (because of matched character in current phase).
+This new activePoint (same node, same edge and incremented length) will be used in phase i+1.